graniticio/granitic/doc/tutorial/002-configuration.md

   "HTTPMethod": "GET",
   "Logic": {
     "type": "artist.GetLogic",
-    "EnvLabel": "conf:environment.label"
+    "EnvLabel": "$environment.label"
   },
   "PathPattern": "^/artist"
 }
 ```

-This is a configuration promise - you are telling Granitic to find a value in configuration with the _config path_
+The value starting with the dollar symbol (`$`) is a configuration promise - you are promising your application that Granitic will
-`environment.label` and inject it into the `artistHandler.Logic` component's `EnvLabel` field at runtime.
+find a value in configuration with the _config path_ `environment.label` and inject it into the `artistHandler.Logic`
+component's `EnvLabel` field at application startup.

 If you now run: